smguilia/overview-1/personalized-assistance.md

 ### Want to get started on your own?
 {: #self-onboard}

+Whether you’re new to IBM Cloud, or an existing user that is looking to expand your understanding, [register](https://register.gotowebinar.com/rt/8851117388988841483){: external} for one of our Getting Started webinars to learn about managing your account, understanding billing, inviting account users, and more.
+This webinar series is monthly, so you can pick the date that works best for you!

-We have many resources that you can use to learn about {{site.data.keyword.cloud_notm}} on your own, and as a first-time user, check out the [Getting Started Resource Center](https://www.ibm.com/cloud/get-started/resources){: external}  This robust digital resource provides key content and resources to help you get started with {{site.data.keyword.cloud_notm}}.
+In addition, we have many ways that you can learn about {{site.data.keyword.cloud_notm}} on your own.
+As a first-time user, check out the [Getting started with IBM Cloud](https://www.ibm.com/cloud/get-started){: external}.
+This site provides key content and links to help you get started with {{site.data.keyword.cloud_notm}}, and a range of support options, including technical support forums.

 ### Questions about the onboarding process?
 {: #contact-client-success}